-Penalties for AML violations can be substantial.
+Penalties for AML and sanctions violations can be substantial.
 Per-violation penalties add up quickly, and enforcement agencies can also impose additional civil monetary penalties.
 You can review money laundering enforcement actions below.

-Money launderers and other financial criminals are quick to exploit AML failings.
-With much on the line for both the criminals and the financial institutions, AML violations can be difficult to detect.
-Knowledgeable whistleblowers with information about AML failings play a critical role in alerting regulatory agencies to fraudulent schemes that are otherwise difficult to detect.
+Money launderers and other financial criminals are quick to exploit AML failings, and kleptocrats from around the world use U.S. institutions to safeguard their funds.
+With much on the line for both the criminals and the financial institutions, AML and sanctions violations can be difficult to detect.
+Knowledgeable whistleblowers with information about AML failings and sanctions violations play a critical role in alerting regulatory agencies to fraudulent schemes that are otherwise difficult to detect.
 Individuals who have worked inside the organizations engaged in or enabling the wrongdoing are able to provide FinCEN and other regulators with a roadmap to fraud.

 In the Anti-Money Laundering Act of 2020 (AMLA), passed as part of the National Defense Authorization Act at the end of 2020, Congress created a new Anti-Money Laundering Whistleblower program.
 Under this law, whistleblowers who provide information that leads to monetary sanctions for violations of the BSA can be entitled to an award of up to 30% of the sanctions recovered.

 On March 16, 2022, the Department of Treasury officially launched the Kleptocracy Asset Recovery Rewards Program, which offers an award of up to $5 million for whistleblowers who provide information that leads to the seizure, restraint, or forfeiture of assets linked to foreign government corruption.